ExplainerEmily/ExplainerEmily.github.io/_pages/examples.md

 ![Developer Documentation portal](/assets/images/DeveloperDocumentationPortal.png)

-You can also take a look at [my Github project for this site](https://github.com/ExplainerEmily/ExplainerEmily.github.io) (this site was even made with [Jekyll](https://jekyllrb.com/)! )
+You can also take a look at [my Github project for this site](https://github.com/ExplainerEmily/ExplainerEmily.github.io) (this site was made with [Jekyll](https://jekyllrb.com/)! )

-# Tools to help get the job done
+# Tools
-Here are the tools i've used to build the examples above:
+Here are the tools I've used to build the examples above:
 - Jira
 - Confluence
 - Adobe Illustrator and Photoshop
-- Mindtouch (CMS)
+- Mindtouch
 - Zendesk Guide
 - Gitlab
 - Github
 - Paligo
 - SnagIt

+# skills
-# And some relevant skills
+And here are some of the skills I used:
 - Python
 - HTML
 - CSS